gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 </div>

 The Link sprite would slide down the screen as intended, but the background would not scroll.
-The wipe is caused by the game gradually updating the name table to contain the new room.
+The wipe is caused by the game gradually updating the name table to contain the new room's graphics.

 The wipe is still visible in the name table view after I added the internal PPU register to my emulator, but it's not visible in the game display because the screen scrolls at the same rate as the new room background